devsoc-unsw/structs.sh/README.md

 ## Interactive Linked List
 An interactive linked list builder written in C. Supports standard operations (iteratively and recursively) such as insertion, deletion, searching, sorting and reversing.

+Implementation for each command is viewable in `linked-list.c` and `linked-list.h` in the `linked-list/iterative-version` and `linked-list/recursive-version` directories.

 ### Example Usage:
 <p float="left">
   <img src="https://raw.githubusercontent.com/Tymotex/DataStructures/master/Images/showcase/linked-list-1.png" width="100%" />